-Renault, Nissan spar over governance reforms as tie-up strains worsen: sources
+Renault, Nissan spar over governance reforms as tie-up strains worsen

 The relationship was further tested when a proposed merger of Renault and Fiat Chrysler was scrapped last week.

-Renault, which owns 43.4% of Nissan, informed its Japanese affiliate in a letter signed by Chairman Jean-Dominique Senard that it planned to abstain in a shareholder vote on the plans, the Financial Times reported on Sunday.
+On Monday, Nissan pointed out that its board, which includes Senard and other Renault executives, voted unanimously in favor of the three committee system, adding that it would keep advocating for the need for the change in governance.

-An abstention by Renault would effectively block the reforms, which require a two-thirds majority to pass.
+“Nissan finds Renault’s new stance on this matter most regrettable, as such a stance runs counter to the company’s efforts to improve its corporate governance,” it said in a statement.

 A Renault spokeswoman did not immediately return calls and messages seeking comment.
-Nissan was not immediately available for comment.

 A Renault source said Senard’s letter was motivated by concern about Renault’s under-representation on the new Nissan board committees being introduced following the arrest of Ghosn, who is now awaiting trial and denies the financial misconduct charges against him.